compbolt/comp2850-hci-starter/wk09/research/tasks.md

 ---

 ## Task 2: Add New Task
-**Scenario**: You've just been assigned a new coursework deadline.
+**Scenario**: you decide to go out for dinner and make a booking for 19:30

 **Instructions**:
-1. Add a new task: "Submit COMP2870 Assignment 2"
+1. Add a new task: "dinner booked for 19:30"
 2. Confirm it appears in the list

 **Success criteria**:
 - Form submission works (HTMX + no-JS)
 - New task appears immediately (or after reload for no-JS)
-- Confirmation message shown

 **Inclusion focus**: Error handling (if blank title), status announcements

 ---

 ## Task 3: Edit Task Inline
-**Scenario**: You made a typo in a task title.
+**Scenario**: dinner booking was changed from 19:30 to 19:45

 **Instructions**:
-1. Find task "Buy milk"
+1. Find task "dinner booked for 19:30"
-2. Edit it to "Buy oat milk"
+2. Edit it to "dinner booked for 19:45"
 3. Save the change

 **Success criteria**: